BytesFromStella/Browser-Tasklist-Manager/README.md

 The code defines all the HTML-IDs like the checkbox, label and button at the start as a constant.
 We don't want to modify the types before they are used in a new entry.

+As long as we grab the ID of an object, we can pass new key-value pairs to the JSON-stored object.

+The deadline consists of two parameters:
+- Date
+- Time
+Together, they're joined with a "T" in the middle to create an ISO 8601 JSON string date object.
+JS has native support for this and can be passed to a database as a universal time standard.

+## deadlineTimer.js
+The rest of the logic based around timers and deadlines is processed in ``deadlineTimer.js``.
+Here we will create a function that updates all the timers every second to hide any desync.
+(No need to update more than every 1000 ms).

 ## JavaScript - localStorageHandler
 Every function has a condition check called storageTest.
 It will attempt to write and remove an entry to localStorage.
 The condition check used in each function uses the following template: